sxmar05/casestudyAKPsi/README.md

 # casestudyAKPsi
-Software Engineering and Product Design Case study for akpsi.
+Software Engineering and Product Design Case study for AKPsi.